Our 4-year BSc (Hons) in Economics will give you the skills you need for a career in the financial sector, or to pursue a managerial career.

 A placement year, taken in year three of the programme, enables you to develop your skills and professional confidence and boost your employability on graduation.

 You'll have a wide range of career opportunities open to you on graduation, in both the public and private sectors, along with the foundations for further study in finance, economics and business management.

-Our degrees provide you with vocationally relevant knowledge and understanding, and, depending on modules taken, you will qualify for partial exemption from Chartered Insurance Institute (CII), Association of Chartered Certified Accountants (ACCA), and Chartered Institute of Management Accountants (CIMA) examinations.
-The course also offers a choice of complementary options from other subject disciplines within the School of Management, including, Management, Business, Marketing, and Human Resource Management, which you can select alongside the core Economics modules.
+Our degrees provide you with vocationally relevant knowledge and understanding, and, depending on modules taken, you may qualify for partial exemption from Chartered Insurance Institute (CII), Association of Chartered Certified Accountants (ACCA), and Chartered Institute of Management Accountants (CIMA) examinations.

 Bachelor of Science (with Honours) - BSc (Hons)